 The Superintendent shall appoint a Nondiscrimination Coordinator for personnel who shall be responsible for coordinating the District's nondiscrimination efforts.
 The Nondiscrimination Coordinator may be the Superintendent or a Complaint Manager for the Uniform Grievance Procedure.
-The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.

-The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
+The Superintendent shall insert into this policy the names, addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.

-Dr. Matt Gordon

-13716 S. 5th St., Pekin, IL 61554
+Dr. Matt Gordon 13716 S. 5th St., Pekin, IL 61554 mgordon@rankin98.org 309-346-3182

-mgordon@rankin98.org

-309-346-3182